motasemmaher/job-board/README.md

     $ rvm use 3.1.2@job-board --ruby-version
     $ gem install bundler:2.3.10

-If you are using macOS, a recommended approach is to install ImageMagick using Homebrew.
-This can be done with the following command:

-    $ brew install imagemagick

 ### 6. Install dependencies
 On the project root there is a Gemfile file.
 Make sure you install all the required dependencies before running app.